gbeckers/Darr/README.rst

 - **Small** library.
 Just one module file that can be easily included in your own code if you want to avoid dependence on external libraries.
-- **Integrates easily** with the `Dask`_ or `NumExpr`_ libraries for **numeric computation on very large dArrays**.
+- **Integrates easily** with the `Dask`_ or `NumExpr`_ libraries for **numeric computation on very large darrays**.

 Con's: